 At the February 25, 2018 Meat Animal Auction Committee Meeting, members voted that all Crawford County Meat Animal Exhibitors must take the Instructor led training to be eligible to sell in the county fair auction.
 Also note that the YQCA program does not have a test out option like the MAQA program offered.

-- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take the Instructor Led Training on April 30 or May 18.
-This includes exhibitors in Beef, Swine, Sheep, Goats & Meat Rabbits.
+- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take the Instructor Led Training on March 23 or March 28.
+This includes exhibitors in Beef, Swine, Sheep, Meat Goats & Meat Rabbits.

 $3.00 per person, per year for the face to face training. $12.00 per person per year for the online modules that are different each year.
 (Please note these fees are not collected locally and we have no control over the format or cost of the program.
 Costs are pad online via credit card).